đĨ Top 10 Anime That Dominated 2025: No Filler, Just Fire

 Maomao’s return brought sharper wit and deeper court intrigue.
 Political conspiracies, medical mysteries, and a heroine who doesn’t play nice.
 Quietly savage and endlessly clever.

-Intrigue, intellect, and imperial secrets—Maomao returns sharper than ever.
+Intrigue, intellect, and imperial secrets—Maomao returns sharper

 Gender and autonomy